pchemguy/SQLite-SQL-Tutorial/MP Design Rules.md

  4. The category *path* encodes a simple classification feature associated with that category.
  5. The category *path* is unique (no namesake siblings).
  6. Category names are case-preserving and case-insensitive.
- 7. Any categorized object may be assigned multiple categories.
+ 7. Any categorized item may be assigned multiple categories.
- 8. No category/object name collision.
+ 8. No category-item name collision.

 It is instructive to compare and contrast systems described by these rules with file systems (FS), probably the most familiar hierarchical structures for the organization of file system objects (FSO), particularly files.
 Like directories organize files, categories facilitate the organization of categorized items.
 A large portion of the above rules governs naming conventions, some of which are similar to those of FSs, while others may appear counterintuitive.
 Fundamental differences between the two systems justify the latter choices.
 For once, while categories and categorized objects belong to separate object spaces (database tables), directories and files share the same namespace.
 Also, categories are closer to selection filters than surrogate containers, so category assignment is akin to tagging rather than placing objects in folder-like bins/containers and does not cause any object relocation, physical or virtual.
 With these differences in mind, let us provide some justification for the selected rules.